samriddhi/flyworks.api/README.md

 1. Open terminal and run 'npm install' ( for the first time )
 2. Run mongodb (go to mongo bin and run mongodb)
 3. Open terminal and run 'npm start'
+4. For Dev purposes, open terminal and run "npm run-script dev"

 Changes:
 * Removed password for localhost database.